Symbol Preference Aware Generative Models for Recovering Variable Names from Stripped Binary

+To bridge the gap between the distribution of a pre-trained code language model and the decompiled code, we fine-tune our model from checkpoints of a pre-trained model~(e.g., CodeLlama-7B).
+Our fine-tuning involves two types of datasets: one dataset that contains individual decompiled functions and the corresponding ground-truth variable names and the other dataset that additionally contains the global contextual information obtained following the program call graph.
+We fine-tune a model with both datasets because we want our model to have the capabilities of inferring names from local information and generating names considering global contextual information.
+The training objective aligns with how the fine-tuned model is used in the inference stage.
+We leverage the {\em causal language modeling} (CLM)~\cite{radford2018improving} loss for fine-tuning.
+The loss is computed on tokens in both the query decompiled functions and the output names.~\looseness=-1

-We formally define the constructed finetune dataset $D_{CLM}$ as follows: where $\mathcal{D}$ denotes the binary training dataset, and $b$ and $n$ a binary and its name map, respectively, as defined in Fig.~\ref{fig:defs}.
-Hence $n[f.\textit{\textbf{fid}}]$ denotes the list of groundtruth variable names for function $f$.
+{\bf Dataset w/ local information.} We note the dataset that contains individual decompiled functions as $D_{\mathrm{loc}}$.
+Formally, the dataset $D_{\mathrm{loc}}$ is defined as follows: where $\mathcal{D}$ denotes the list of binary programs used for training, and $b$ and $n$ a binary and its name map, respectively, as defined in Fig.~\ref{fig:defs}.
+Hence $n[f.\textit{\textbf{fid}}]$ denotes the map from a placeholder variable name to the ground-truth variable name for function $f$.~\looseness=-1